Why your LLC needs business insurance

 Unlike a sole proprietorship, an LLC will protect your personal finances.
 But an LLC is just like any other business structure when it comes to risk.

-An LLC won’t soften the financial blow a lawsuit could have on your business.
+An LLC won’t soften the financial blow a business lawsuit could have on your company.
 Here are some examples of common risks and their potential impact on an LLC:

 A slip-and-fall injury